top of page

 Registered nurse

-A registered nurse is someone who has finished their degree.
+A registered nurse is someone who has finished an accredited Bachelor/Master of Nursing course.
 They will have more function in the development and creation of patient management and care plans.
 It is the next professional stage from being an enrolled nurse, where workers have greater overview of all facets of the role.

 To be eligible to practice as a Registered Nurse in Australia, you need to have qualification in Australia which requires you to complete a Bachelor/Master of Nursing.